agkavin/Tokenizer-From-Scratch/README.md

 To get started with building and using the tokenizer, follow these steps:

-### Prerequisites

-Ensure you have Python 3.6 or higher installed on your system.
-You will also need to install some Python packages which are listed in the `requirements.txt` file.

 ### Clone the Repository

 First, clone the repository: